Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

 The ARMA($p$, $q$) representation of $i(t)$ can be written as

-where the model orders $p$ and $q$ that achieve the equality are in principle not known.
-The coefficients $a_n$ and $b_n$ specify the AR and MA components of the model, respectively, and $\epsilon(t)$ is a zero-mean white noise process.
+where the model orders $p$ and $q$ are in general unknown.
+The coefficients $a_n$ and $b_n$ specify the AR and MA components, respectively, and $\epsilon(t)$ is a zero-mean white noise.
 The model is normalized by setting $a_0 = b_0 = 1$.

 The coefficients in \eqref{eq;ARMAdef} can be inferred from $\rho(\tau)$.
 Specifically, multiplying \eqref{eq;ARMAdef} by $i(t-\tau)$ and taking expectation~yields